Plymouth History Museums

 Built in the 18th century by Edward Winslow, great-grandson of the pilgrim Edward Winslow, the Mayflower Society House is a museum dedicated to the Winslow family and the many other families who lived in the house over the centuries.

-The museum discusses the Winslow family’s struggles as Loyalists during the American Revolution and explores and the house’s history as a Red Cross headquarters during WWII and its history as the place where Ralph Waldo Emerson and Lidian Jackson’s exchanged their wedding vows.
+The museum discusses the Winslow family’s struggles as Loyalists during the American Revolution and explores the house’s history as a Red Cross headquarters during WWII and its history as the place where Ralph Waldo Emerson and Lidian Jackson’s exchanged their wedding vows.

 Plymouth Antiquarian House: